On the finiteness length of some soluble linear groups: Proof of Theorem

 and $\mfX$ is the unipotent root subgroup associated to some (positive) root $\eta \in \Phi^+$, that is,

 The proof proceeds by a case-by-case analysis on $\Phi$ and $\eta$.
 Instead of diving straight into all possible cases, some obvious reductions can be done.

-\begin{lem} If Theorem~\bref{apendice} holds whenever $\mcG$ is a universal Chevalley--Demazure group scheme $\uCD$ of rank at most four and $\mfX = \mfX_\eta$ with $\eta \in \Phi^+$ simple, then it holds for any universal Chevalley--Demazure group scheme. \end{lem}
+\begin{lem} If Theorem~\ref{apendice} holds when $\mcG$ is a universal Chevalley--Demazure group scheme $\uCD$ of rank at most four and $\mfX = \mfX_\eta$ with $\eta \in \Phi^+$ simple, then it holds for any universal Chevalley--Demazure group scheme. \end{lem}